Deep in the Australian desert, an expedition in search of rare earth elements

 See also:

-The scarcity of these metals: a challenge for the societies of tomorrow
+These metals, which are becoming scarce, pose a challenge for the societies of tomorrow

-Since we won’t have internet access, I absolutely must prepare for this mission the “old-fashioned way”: selecting targets from reports that are over 30 years old, printing all the satellite images, any topographic or geological maps we might need, buy a solar charger for the GPS and iPad—which will help us navigate through the bush to reach the geological targets—and, of course, remember the Geosciences Montpellier satellite phone and the emergency GPS beacon that would allow us to be located in case of a serious problem (and make sure to register it properly before leaving civilization!).
+Since we won’t have Internet access, I absolutely must prepare for this mission “the old-fashioned way”: select targets from reports that are over 30 years old, print out all the satellite images, any topographic or geological maps we might need, buy a solar charger for the GPS and iPad—which will help us navigate through the bush to reach the geological targets—and, of course, remember to bring the Géosciences Montpellier satellite phone and the emergency GPS beacon, which would allow us to be located in case of a serious problem (and make sure to register it properly before leaving civilization!).

 Source: Author provided